ZeusLN/zeus-docs/docs/for-users/local-wallets/embedded-lnd/backup-and-recovery.md

 ZEUS will automatically back up your disaster recovery data to our OLYMPUS servers by default.
 They are encrypted using your 24 word seed phrase, so we are unable to read them.

 You can also manually back up the disaster recovery data by going to Settings -> Embedded Node -> Export recovery data to clipboard.
-If you choose to back your data up manual, we recommend doing after every new channel open.
+If you choose to back your data up manually, we recommend doing after every new channel open.

 > Disaster recovery data lets you reclaim on-chain funds by **force-closing** your channels on recovery.
 If you want your channels to stay open when moving to a new device, use the [channel migration flow](#migrating-channels-to-a-new-device) instead.